 The most important thing to raise the frequency of gate 36 is to practice radical self-acceptance and make space to feel and process your emotions.

-My personal contemplation of Human Design Gate 36 (Gene Key 36)
+My Personal Experience with Human Design Gate 36 (Gene Key 36)

 Gate 36 is undefined in my chart.
 As such, learning to be compassionate, with myself and others, has been a key source of life lessons.